mo-thunderz/Esp32WifiPart2/README.md

 # ESP32WebserverWebsocket.ino
 Install the same way as ESP32Webserver.ino.
 This includes websockets for continuous updates between ESP32 and its clients.

+# ESP32WebserverWebsocketJson.ino
+Install the same way as ESP32Webserver.ino.
+This includes websockets and JSON encapsulation for exchange of multiple variables between ESP32 and its clients.

 # ESP32WifiBasic.ino (+included HTML file)
 If you want to code along with the youtube video, use this folder as starting point.